Advanced Therapeutic Horticulture Skills

 FAQs

-This course is designed for professionals or anyone hoping to enter or volunteer within the TH field who are ready to strengthen their facilitation skills using plants and nature in therapeutic, health, or community-based contexts.
-It is well suited for allied health professionals, educators, community practitioners, horticulturists, and therapeutic horticulture or horticultural therapy facilitators who already work with people and want to deepen their ability to design and deliver intentional, goal-aligned TH sessions.
+This course is designed for professionals or anyone hoping to enter or volunteer within the TH field who are ready to strengthen their skills using plants and nature in therapeutic, health, or community-based contexts.
+It is well suited for allied health professionals, educators, community practitioners, horticulturists, and therapeutic horticulture or horticultural therapy facilitators who already work with people and want to deepen their ability to design and deliver intentional, goal-aligned TH programs.

 This structure creates opportunities to learn from other practitioners, ask questions in and interact in the GrowTH Network class group, and deepen understanding through shared experiences, while still offering flexibility for independent study.